 Sole Proprietorship vs LLC: How to Choose

 When choosing a business structure, you may wonder whether you should form a limited liability company (LLC) or a sole proprietorship.
-Each has its benefits and drawbacks, with the key differences being how they are set up and how your personal assets are implicated.
+Each has its benefits and drawbacks; the main differences between LLCs and sole proprietorships are in how they are set up and how your personal assets are implicated.

 Your specific business needs will determine which works best for you.
 Learn the details here.